Mauritanian indicted in 3 deadly 2015 terror attacks in Mali

 “Today, we have made clear that the United States is steadfast in our commitment to bring to justice those who commit barbaric acts of terrorism targeting innocent victims, including, as in this case, an American aid worker who was killed more than 4,000 miles from her home in Maryland,” U.S. Attorney Breon Peace said in a statement.

-Ahemeid also faces charges of unlawful use of firearms and explosives and helping provide support to the terrorist groups al-Murabitoun and al-Qaeda in the Islamic Maghreb, a group he allegedly joined in or around 2007.
+Ahemeid also faces charges of unlawful use of firearms and explosives and helping provide support to the terrorist groups al-Mourabitoun and al-Qaida in the Islamic Maghreb, a group he allegedly joined in or around 2007.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.